BDMiF-Group-2/Multicollinearity/README.md

 Dataset
 --
-- The processed_train.csv is the dataset after did VIF test, the number of features is 51;
+- The train.csv is the dataset after did VIF test, the number of features is 51;
+- The varibales_to_remove.csv is the features are dropped from the training dataset;